 Ends 16 September 2022

-As an annual event of the Freelands Artist Programme, the symposium this year will take place in Belfast, and we are very excited about this.
-In 2021 it was g39 in Cardiff which hosted the event, before that it was a gathering in the cloud of Zoom for Covid reasons, and in 2019 it happened in Sheffield with Site Gallery.
+In 2021, the symposium was held in Cardiff with g39 which hosted the event, the year before the gathering happened virtually in the cloud of Zoom for Covid reasons, and in 2019 everyone met up in Sheffield at Site Gallery.

-The Freelands Artist Programme is an initiative funded by the Freelands Foundation
+The Programme is an initiative funded by the Freelands Foundation

 that supports creative and professional development for emerging

 artists based in Northern Ireland, and fosters long term relationships

 The Freelands Artist Programme was created to build and strengthen professional arts practice outside of London and support and enhance collaboration between 80 emerging artists and four arts organisations from across the UK.
 As with all the Foundation’s initiatives to date, the programme was established following extensive research into the current landscape of post-university support for emerging artists in the UK.